searxng/searxng/docs/utils/lxc.sh.rst

 In the containers, you can run what ever you want, e.g. to start a bash use::

-  $ sudo -H ./utils/lxc.sh cmd searx-ubu1804 bash
+  $ sudo -H ./utils/lxc.sh cmd searx-archlinux bash
-  INFO:  [searx-ubu1804] bash
+  INFO:  [searx-archlinux] bash
-  root@searx-ubu1804:/share/searx#
+  root@searx-archlinux:/share/searxng#

 If there comes the time you want to **get rid off all** the containers and **clean up local images** just type::